 Matcha is ground Japanese green tea that is simply dissolved in hot water.
 Sencha is tea made by infusing whole tea leaves.
 So an appropriate place to relax once you’ve done your shopping at Nippon-Ya.

-Nakwon is the retail arm of the Euro Handel wholesale business specialising in Asian food and ingredients.
-Supermarket is the right word – inside is just like a typical Austrian supermarket with one key difference – all the food is Asian.
+Nakwon specialises in Asian food and ingredients.
+Supermarket is the right word – inside is just like a typical Austrian supermarket but with one key difference…all the food is Asian.

 The large range is dominated by Korean food, but there’s a big Japanese section at the back (the Sake etc. is in a separate alcoholic drinks section though), and other sections, for example, for Taiwan, Indonesia and Thailand.
 I found both my sauces without any trouble.

 Address: Zieglergasse 12, 1070 Vienna (close to the U3 subway station Zieglergasse) and Rotensterngasse 31, 1020 Vienna (close to the U1 subway station Nestroyplatz) | Website